MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/time-travel-debugging-trace-files.md

 You can rename the file to include any additional information, such as the date or a bug number.

-The .IDX file does not need to be copied as it can be re-created using the !tt.index command as described above.
+The .IDX file does not need to be copied as it can be re-created using the !ttdext.index command as described above.

 > [!TIP]
 > When collaborating with others, pass on any relevant trace positions related to the problem at hand.
-The collaborator can use the ```!tt x:y``` command to move to that exact point in time in the execution of the code.
+The collaborator can use the ```!ttdext x:y``` command to move to that exact point in time in the execution of the code.
 Time position ranges can be included in bug descriptions to track where the possible issue may be occurring.
 >